almondWilde/4chan-Scraper/README.md

 # Image Scraper

 # Text Scraper
 Requires an SQL server hosting "Community.sql" at localhost as the root user.
+Tested with XAMPP

 Default credentials:
 	HOST: localhost